 In the San Francisco Bay Area, Pierre Omidyar, build a site called AuctionWeb for used products.
 He realized that the Internet might be a great way to connect buyers and sellers of used items and collectibles.
 Within a year AuctionWeb’s sales reached $7.2 million and one year later, AuctionWeb’s sales reached $95 million.
 As his website grew massively popular, Omidyar changed AuctionWeb’s name to eBay in 1997.

 Amazon grew into the leading everything store for new products. eBay grew into the leading store for everything else: used goods, collectibles, and one-of-a-kind products.
 The only remaining question was, which of these companies would ultimately dominate global Ecommerce?

 Trust as an accelerator

-The fundamental ingredient for Ecommerce is trust.
-Trust between the merchant and customer.
+The fundamental ingredient of Ecommerce is trust.
+Trust between the merchant and the customer.
 The customers already knew the brands of many retailers, so it was easy for them to enter the Ecommerce market.
-Another form of trust was the protection of customers for fraud or disputes between seller and buyer.
+Another form of trust was the protection of customers for fraud or disputes between the seller and buyer.
 For payment customers and retailers are used to Credit Card payments.
 US retailers know they will get their money when delivering the product.
-US customers knew that credit agencies would held the vendor accountable if there was something wrong with the product.
+US customers knew that credit agencies would hold the vendor accountable if there was something wrong with the product.